 While not all states require teachers to obtain a master's in social studies education to renew a teaching certificate, some states do, and expanded interstate licensing agreements often permit licensed graduates to become qualified to teach in other states.
 Graduates can also continue on to pursue a doctoral degree, particularly if their interests lie in research, administration, or instructional leadership.
 The U.S. Bureau of Labor Statistics (BLS) projects a favorable 8% employment growth for high school and middle school teachers through 2026.

-What are the best social studies programs of 2020?
+What are the Best Online Master's in Social Studies Programs?
 Here are our top 2:

 |1||The College at Brockport||Brockport, NY|